Range Rover Velar Review 2024

 Higher spec Velars come with an attractive 12.3-inch screen in place of conventional dials.
 This migrates some of the current route information and media settings to right below the driver's eye-line, aiding usability.

-Travelling up the Velar range also brings you a richer, more powerful Meridian stereo, satellite navigation, and a Wi-Fi modem for keeping you connected on the move.
+Travelling up the Velar range also brings you a richer, more powerful Meridian stereo.
 Dabble your feet in the lengthy options list, and it's possible to fit media screens in the front seat headrests, a heads-up display, and even a digital TV tuner.

 Looks can be deceptive, so while the Range Rover Velar appears sleek and delicately proportioned, it's still a very big car, measuring 4808mm long and 1930mm wide.
 That's good news for whoever is sitting up front.
 The seats go a long way back, and headroom is generous.